18F/handbook/docs/02-about-us/elevator-pitch.md

 * CivicActions - Open & Agile Digital Services
 * We build modern digital services
 * We use agile, DevOps, open data, and free software
-* We want to create an open and accountable governement
+* We want to create an open and accountable government
 * We work to transform government with free and open technologies and agile processes.
 * We support public sector IT leaders in understanding and implementing Agile project management practices within government (AGL).
 * We're on a rocket ship of growth, we have an amazing company culture, and we're looking for new team members to join the party!